The 7 Cursed Objects You Should Never Take Home From Hawaii

 So how could it matter?

 Here’s the thing.
 In traditional Hawaiian spiritual belief, pohaku carry spiritual identity invisible to outside eyes.
-Stones near freshwater sources, near ancient trails, near burial sites – these were often placed deliberately.
+Stones near freshwater sources, near ancient trails, near burial sites, these were often placed deliberately.
 As offerings.
 As markers.
 As part of a spiritual landscape.

 The island of Molokai is especially serious about this.
 Locals there will tell you directly: don’t touch the stones in the valleys.
 Kauai’s Na Pali valleys carry similar warnings.
-Parts of East Maui.
-These aren’t just stories.
-These are instructions.
+Parts of East Maui the same.

-And then there’s the law: removing rocks from state land in Hawaii without a permit is illegal.
+And then there’s the law.
+Removing rocks from state land in Hawaii without a permit is illegal.
 Stream beds and valley floors on state-managed land fall under this protection.
 The law doesn’t care whether the rock is fist-sized or boulder-sized.

 If you want a genuinely beautiful, meaningful piece of Hawaii to take home, find a local Hawaiian artisan.
-Every island has them – artists working with legally sourced wood, shells, and stone to create jewelry, sculpture, and art that is breathtaking and ethical.
+Every island has them.
+Artists working with legally sourced wood, shells, and stone to create jewelry, sculpture, and art that is breathtaking and ethical.

 You support a real local family, you get something made with care and knowledge, and you leave the islands knowing you took nothing that wasn’t freely given.